 5.4.
-MEA: Multi-Electrode Array Processing
+MEA: Microelectrode Array Processing¶

-Check examples here: Multi-Electrode-Array (MEA)
+Check examples here: Micro-Electrode-Array (MEA)

 #TODO

-Multi-Electrode Arrays System utilies an array of electrodes mounted on a small plate as a grid electrodes (e.g. 60) evenly spaced (700mm apart).
+Micro-Electrode Arrays System utilies an array of electrodes mounted on a small plate as a grid electrodes (e.g. 60) evenly spaced (700mm apart).
 It is used to analyse the eletrophysiology of cells/tissues under different clinical conditions by stimulating with certain voltage on a regular intervals.
 As shown in figure below, a plate of MEA system of 60 electrodes (source: https://www.multichannelsystems.com/products/meas-60-electrodes).
 One of the commonly used research field is the cardiac electrophysiology.

 This python library analyse the recorded signal file, by extracting the electrograms (EGMs) from signal recoding of each eletrodes, and extracting the features of each EGM.